CRSED: F.O.A.D.

-CRSED: F.O.A.D.
-(Cuisine Royale Second Edition: Fulfillment of All Desires) is a battle royale multiplayer online shooter video game developed by Latvian studio Darkflow Studio and published by Gaijin Entertainment.
+CRSED: Cuisine Royale (Cuisine Royale Second Edition: Cuisine Royale) (formerly known as CRSED: F.O.A.D.
+(Cuisine Royale Second Edition: Fulfillment of All Desires)) is a battle royale multiplayer online shooter video game developed by Latvian studio Darkflow Studio and published by Gaijin Entertainment.
 It was previously known as Cuisine Royale.
 The game was officially launched on December 19, 2019, and was relaunched under a new name in December 2020.
 It is a free-to-play game with optional microtransactions.

 Gameplay

-CRSED: F.O.A.D. puts several dozens of players on a map surrounded by a shrinking ring of death and makes them fight each other until there is only one standing.
+CRSED: Cuisine Royale puts several dozens of players on a map surrounded by a shrinking ring of death and makes them fight each other until there is only one standing.
 Players use weapons, items and vehicles they find right on the map.
 Unlike other battle royale games, there is no parachuting/insertion phase and players are spawned randomly all across the map right after matchmaking is finished.
 It's possible to play in both first-person and third-person modes, but in the latter case players are accompanied by flying camera drones to uncover positions of those who peek around corners.

 It's possible to play solo, duo or in a team consisting of up to five players.

 While all the weapons in the game are based on real ones (half of them came right from Enlisted), players can also use supernatural items (i.e. lunar gravity boots or health boosting cigar) and supernatural skills (i.e. zombie summoning, temporary invisibility or turning into a beast).

 Most of the skills (called "signs" and "rituals") are unlocked by grinding through the game, but some are unique to one of the seven available characters (called "Champions").

 The tournament characters are fighting at what is called F.O.A.D. (or Fulfillment of All Desires), according to the developers, but there is almost no information on what it's really about inside the game itself.

 There are 4 maps available: summer and winter versions of Normandy, Island of Siberia, and Mexico.